fruit idioms featured image

 Example – The company is squeezing oranges and getting their staff to work 7 days a week.

-44 – The phrase “the apple never falls far from the tree” is used to describe people that are similar to their parents.
+44 – The phrase “the apple never falls far from the tree” is used to describe people who are similar to their parents.

 Example – He decided to work as an engineer just like his father, the apple never falls far from the tree.